East Ontario Bulk Planning

-Informed by technical studies and engagement with local municipalities, businesses, Indigenous communities and rights-holders, and stakeholders, this plan recommends key recommendations to reinforce the transmission system including:
+Informed by technical studies and engagement with local municipalities, businesses, Indigenous communities and rights-holders, and stakeholders, this study recommends, an integrated solution package to address the transmission equipment end-of-life needs and accommodate the long-term demand forecast for the area including:

 The IESO engages with local and regional communities, stakeholders and the general public to seek input to help inform planning activities.
 Learn more about engagement on this electricity planning initiative.